Outreach Team

 World Hunger collection box – You will see this box in the fellowship hall at every meal we share.
 When we share a meal, we should always think about the less fortunate in this world.
 The collection will be sent monthly to the ELCA World Hunger Fund.
 Thank you for your compassion for those in need.

 South Brevard Sharing Center – Thanks to all of you that bring in food donations every week.
 A Big Thank You to Merle and Pam Steward and to Carole Mall for taking the donated food over to the Sharing Center weekly.
-We delivered 162 lbs. of food last month.
-The Food Pantry will now operate by appointment only every Tuesday and Thursday from 9:00 am –noon and 1:00pm—4:00 pm.
-You can schedule an appointment at www.tinyurl.com/SBSC-Pantry or by calling 321-727-8584 during business hours.
-The Thrift Shop reopened Monday, August 5 at 9 am.
+We delivered over 100 lbs. of food last month.

 Ascension Lutheran has been a partner with the Community of Hope since 2015.
 During those past 10 years their housing inventory increased immensely and has helped many homeless families to get back on their feet.
 It all started with one home in Downtown